-The eligibility for availing reservation against the vacancies reserved for the persons with benchmark disability shall be the same as prescribed in "The Rights of Persons with Disabilities Act, 2016": Reservation in vacancies for IFoS is granted only to (a) low vision; (b) Partially deaf; and (c) locomotor disability (sub-category: leprosy cured and acid attack victims only).
+The eligibility for availing reservation against the vacancies reserved for the persons with benchmark disability shall be the same as prescribed in "The Rights of Persons with Disabilities Act, 2016": Reservation in vacancies for IFS is granted only to (a) low vision; (b) Partially deaf; and (c) locomotor disability (sub-category : leprosy cured and acid attack victims only).

-Provided further that the persons with benchmark disability shall also be required to meet special eligibility criteria in terms of physical requirements/functional classification (abilities/disabilities) consistent with requirements of the identified service/post as may be prescribed by its cadre controlling authority.
+Provided further that the persons with benchmark disability shall also be required to meet special eligibility criteria in terms of physical requirements/ functional classification (abilities/disabilities) consistent with requirements of the identified service/post as may be prescribed by its cadre controlling authority.

-The functional classification and physical requirement can for example be one or more of the following:
+The functional classification and physical requirement can for example be one or more of the following :

-Category(ies) for which Identified Functional Classification Physical Requirements

-(i) Locomotor disability (Sub- Leprosy Cured, Acid Attack S, ST, W, SE, H, RW, C

-category: Leprosy Cured, Acid Victims

-Attack Victims only)

-(ii) Low Vision LV MF, PP, S, ST, W, L,C,

-RW, H, KC, BN

-(iii)Hearing Impaired (Partially PD, HH PP, S, ST, W, L, C, RW,
+Category(ies) for which Identified Functional Classification Physical Requirements (i) Locomotor disability (Sub- Leprosy Cured, Acid S, ST, W, SE, H, RW, C category : Leprosy Cured, Acid Attack Victims Attack Victims only) (ii) Low Vision LV MF, PP, S, ST, W, L,C, RW, H, KC, BN (iii)Hearing Impaired (Partially Deaf) PD, HH PP, S, ST, W, L, C, RW, KC, BN

-Deaf) KC, BN

-Note: The above list is subject to revision from time to time.
+Note : The above list is subject to revision from time to time.

-9. ELIBIBILITY FOR AVAILING RESERVATION:
+9. ELIBIBILITY FOR AVAILING RESERVATION :

-- (1) A candidate will be eligible to get the benefit of community reservation only in case the particular caste to which the candidates belong is included in the list of reserved communities issued by the Central Government. - (2) The OBC candidates applying for IFoS Exam, 2022 through CSE-2022 must produce OBC (Non-Creamy Layer) certificate based on the income for the Financial Year (FY) 2020-2021, 2019-20 and 2018-19. - (3) The candidate will be eligible to get the benefit of the Economically Weaker Section reservation only in case the candidate meets the criteria issued by the Central Government and is in possession of requisite Income & Asset Certificate based on the income for Financial Year (FY) 2020-2021. - 10.
-Candidates seeking reservation/relaxation benefits available for SC/ST/OBC/EWS/PwBD/Ex-servicemen must ensure that they are entitled to such reservation/relaxation as per eligibility prescribed in the Rules/Notice.
-They should also be in possession of all the requisite certificates in the prescribed format in support of their claim as stipulated in the Rules/Notice for such benefits by the closing date of the application of Indian Forest Service (Preliminary) Examination, 2022 through Civil Services (Preliminary) Examination, 2022.
+(1) A candidate will be eligible to get the benefit of community reservation only in case the particular caste to which the candidates belong is included in the list of reserved communities issued by the Central Government.

+(2) The OBC candidates applying for IFS Exam, 2023 through CSE-2023 must produce OBC (Non-Creamy Layer) certificate based on the income for the Financial Year (FY) 2021-2022, 2020-21 and 2019-20 and issued on/after 01.04.2022 (after completion of FY 2021-22) but not later than the closing date of the application for Indian Forest Service (Preliminary)Examination, 2023 through Civil Services (Preliminary) Examination, 2023.

+(3) The candidate will be eligible to get the benefit of the Economically Weaker Section reservation only in case the candidate meets the criteria issued by the Central Government and is in possession of requisite Income & Asset Certificate based on the income for Financial Year (FY) 2021-2022 and issued on/after 01.04.2022 (after completion of FY 2021-22) but not later than the closing date of the application for Indian Forest Service (Preliminary)Examination, 2023 through Civil Services (Preliminary) Examination, 2023.

+10. Candidates seeking reservation/relaxation benefits available for SC/ST/OBC/ EWS/PwBD/Ex-servicemen must ensure that they are entitled to such reservation/ relaxation as per eligibility prescribed in the Rules/Notice.
+They should also be in possession of all the requisite certificates in the prescribed format in support of their claim as stipulated in the Rules/Notice for such benefits by the closing date of the application of Indian Forest Service (Preliminary) Examination, 2023 through Civil Services (Preliminary) Examination, 2023.

-The closing date fixed for the receipt of the application of Indian Forest Service (Preliminary) Examination, 2022 through Civil Services (Preliminary) Examination - 2022 will be treated as the date for determining the OBC status (including that of creamy layer) of the candidates.
+The closing date fixed for the receipt of the application of Indian Forest Service (Preliminary) Examination, 2023 through Civil Services (Preliminary) Examination - 2023 will be treated as the date for determining the OBC status (including that of creamy layer) of the candidates.